aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 1.1 Browser Limits

 Browsers place limits on the amount of time that JavaScript take to execute, so that it won't block the UI thread forever.
+There're two such limits: the **call stack size limit** and the **long-running script limit**.